 Finding a doctor in the Netherlands

 You may have difficulty finding a GP at short notice in the Netherlands.
-Therefore, you should try to register with a doctor as soon as possible, incase you become suddenly unwell.
+Therefore, you should try to register with one as soon as possible, incase you become suddenly unwell.

-So, how do you go about finding a doctor and setting up an appointment in the Netherlands?
-The best place to start is in your own neighborhood.
+The best place to start your search for a doctor is in your own neighborhood.
 Here are the steps you must take:

 - Visit your ‘gemeentehuis’: your ‘city/town hall’, to see which doctors live nearby